Will you look at that? I am back in less than 3 months. And back with this Native Concoction Rice. Can you believe it? I need an award.

 1 Bag of Raw Shrimp Peeled and Deveined

 3 Habaneros (If you can handle it if not 2)

 Don’t fret, this took me less than 30 minutes I promise.
 It is super quick and easy.

-- Parboil your rice till its half cooked, al dente as the cool guys call it.
-You want your grains really firm but you also want to “finish” it off with all that seafood goodness.
+- Parboil your rice till it’s half cooked, al dente as the cool guys call it.
+You want your grains very firm but you also want to “finish” it off with all that seafood goodness.

 - Heat 1/2 Cup of palm oil, cut in one onion, your habaneros and let this fry properly till onions are cooked down.
 Season with salt, thyme (and a seasoning cube if you wish).
-Add a bay leaf, half your ground crayfish in along with some locust beans.
+Add a bay leaf and half your ground crayfish along with some locust beans.

 - Add your raw shrimp and tilapia, half of your cilantro and the rice and stir together.
 Make sure every part of your rice is coated and your shrimp is well distributed.
 Your fish filets will break down themselves don’t worry.